You’ve heard about umbilical cord blood and tissue banking, but what about placenta tissue banking?

 Because it’s a relatively new field of investigation, most research on MSCs from placental tissue is in the preclinical stages, exploring safety and efficacy.

-Immune System Disorders: MSCs from placental tissue were proven to have superior immune properties compared to MSCs from the umbilical cord making them better suited to treating immune disorders like Type 1 diabetes, lupus, and multiple sclerosis.
+Immune System Disorders: MSCs from placenta storage were proven to have superior immune properties compared to MSCs from the umbilical cord making them better suited to treating immune disorders like Type 1 diabetes, lupus, and multiple sclerosis.

 Alzheimer’s: In a South Korean clinical study on mice, MSCs from placental tissue improved memory, enhanced their resistance to brain inflammation and slowed their disease progression.
 The researchers concluded that “the findings strongly support the therapeutic potential and clinical use of Placenta Derived-MSCs in Alzheimer’s diseases.”